typedb/typedb-docs/_08-schema/01-concepts.md

 <!-- !!! synced with codeKeywordsToLink -->
 ## Undefine
-As the name suggests, the `undefine` keyword is used to remove the definition of a type from the schema.
+As the name suggests, the `undefine` keyword is used to remove the definition of a type or its association with other types from the schema.

 <div class="galert">
 [Important]
 Don't forget to `commit` after executing an `undefine` statement.
 Otherwise, anything you have undefined will NOT be committed to the original keyspace that is running on the Grakn server.
-When using one of the Grakn clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
-Via the [interactive mode of Grakn Console](), we use the `commit` command.
+When using one of the [Grakn clients](/docs/client-api/overview), to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
+Via the [Graql Console](/docs/running-grakn/console), we use the `commit` command.
 </div>

-### Undefining an attribute's association
+### Undefine an attribute's association
-To undefine the association a `thing` has with an attribute we use the following syntax.
+We can undefine the association that a type has with an attribute.
+Let's look at an example.

 <div class="gtabs dark" data-parse-to-html="true">